tuquet/navigo/docs/index.md

 ---

 # Welcome
-This is the documentation for [Automa](https://www.automa.site).
-Automa is a low-code/no-code browser extension for to do browser automation.
-Instead of manually typing, clicking, and retrieving data from a website, Automa will help you automate doing all that.
+This is the documentation for [Navigo](https://www.automa.site).
+Navigo is a low-code/no-code browser extension for to do browser automation.
+Instead of manually typing, clicking, and retrieving data from a website, Navigo will help you automate doing all that.

 ## Installing Extension
-Automa currently only supports Google Chrome And Firefox.
+Navigo currently only supports Google Chrome And Firefox.
 And to install it, click one of the below buttons.

 <div style="display: flex">
   <div style="margin-right: 40px">